balthisar/RMStore/README.md

 ## Important Maintenance Note

 The original repository by Hermes Pique ("Robot Media") is no longer being maintained.
-I'm not a CocoaPods user, and so the the CocoaPods instructions probably won't work for you.
-If you'd like to contribute a fix, I'll be happy to accept a PR.
+I'm not a CocoaPods user; if you'd like to contribute a fix, I'll be happy to accept a PR.

 The intent of this fork is to:

+- Update minimum requirements to recent operating system releases in order to remove deprecations.
+- Update to OpenSSL 1.1.1 branch.
 - Add/fix support macOS.
 - Add/fix support for macOS Catalyst.
+- Add/fix support to tvOS, just because I can.
 - Integrate many of the fixes and improvements made by the community.
 - Provide an XCFramework.